m0skit0/huawei-mobile-services-ktx/README.md

 # Huawei Mobile Services Kotlin

-A Kotlin wrapper for the Huawei Mobile Services framework, focusing on
+Strongly opinionated Kotlin wrapper for the Huawei Mobile Services framework,
-a more functional programming approach as well as use of coroutines.
+focusing on  dependency injection with Koin, functional programming with
+Arrow and Kotlin coroutines.